Disclaimer: I do not own Kim Possible, any of the other characters from that show, or those from any other media I may reference in my stories.

+Though a bit taken aback by the shift of topic, Drakken understood the intent.
 "Oh, they're talking about the Tri-Cities Trauma Center, even though ground won't be broken on that for another year.
 And preserving the 'Battle of Middleton' monument.
 Councilman Hoard is giving me grief because I agreed with the proposed site of the Trauma Center, which isn't within Middleton's city limits.
 He seems to think I'm some kind of traitor for not fighting to have it located where we can claim it as our own, so to speak."

 Kim nodded.
 "They already asked Mom if she was interested in running it, but she turned them down.
-She's a neurosugeon, and not a great administrator."
+She's a neurosurgeon, and not a great administrator."
 Kim smiled, "Or so she told them!
 Anyway, she thinks they only want her for her name value."

 "Battle of Middleton?"
 Came from a puzzled Ron, "When did they have a battle in Middleton, and what monument?"

 Kim twisted in her seat to fix him with a puzzled stare.
 "Ron, that little cement plinth with the brass plaque on it in the park?
 The one you stood on top of once, thinking it would let you fly your kite higher then Walter Nelson?"